WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-1/linux/README.md

 Obviously, replace "alex@192.168.1.8" with your user name and server IP.

 `-e "ssh options"` specifies ssh as the remote shell.
+And if you need to specify a non-standard port, you can do it like this:
+`-e "ssh -p <port-number>"`

 Then login or ssh onto that remote server and use the following command to copy the 'us' file from the desktop of the remote server into the '/usr/share/X11/xkb/symbols/' folder:
 `sudo rsync /home/alex/Desktop/us /usr/share/X11/xkb/symbols`